IISE Engineering Economy division Teaching Award

 Recognition

-- Recognition on EE webpage and in the newsletter
+- First, second, and third prize winners will be recognized on the EE webpage and in the EE newsletter

 2022 Winner